The Truth about Dentures

 The jawbone receives stimulation from the root of a natural tooth (or a dental implant) every time you chew food.
 This phenomenon contributes to the maintenance of a naturally contoured facial structure, as demonstrated in Figures 1.

 When teeth are removed, vital stimulation to the jawbone stops.
 This is because a denture does not provide stimulation to the underlying jawbone.
-In fact, studies have shown that a loose denture or a denture worn at night (while an individual sleeps) may speed up jawbone loss.
+In fact, studies have shown that a loose denture or a denture worn at night while sleeping may speed up jawbone loss.
 Denture wearers frequently complain of their reduced sense of taste.
 This is because taste sensors are covered up by the denture.

 Denture wearers experience reduced taste

 If you ever wondered why you can’t appreciate the taste of fine wine like you used to, it may have to do with the fact that you now wear a denture.
 A 2019 study reported that denture wearers sacrifice the sensation of four taste sensors including sweet, salt, sour and bitter.

 Sweetness and salt were the two tastes least appreciated by denture wearers.
 This stems from the fact that an upper denture is designed to cover the roof of the mouth, also known as the palate.

 You may be wondering why an upper denture is designed to cover your palate.
 When the palate is covered, a suction-effect is created.
 This helps keep the upper denture stable but also, as mentioned, it compromises the taste buds in denture wearers.
 The taste sensors located in the palate of the mouth are covered and don’t come in contact with your food.

 A major benefit of the TeethXpress dental implant procedure is that your palate is not covered up.
 This allows individuals to fully appreciate savory meals and favorite beverages.